GregJordanSr/node-db3-challenge/queries.md

-    - SELECT Distinct CategoryName, Unit as 'Count' FROM [Categories] join Products on Categories.CategoryID = Products.CategoryID
+    - SELECT Distinct CategoryName, Unit as 'Count' FROM [Categories] join Products on Categories.CategoryID = Products.CategoryID Limit 9

 ### (Stretch) Display OrderID and a column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.

-    - SELECT Distinct (OrderID), Quantity as 'ItemCount' FROM [OrderDetails] join Products on OrderDetails.ProductID = Products.ProductID
+    - SELECT Distinct (OrderID), Quantity as 'ItemCount' FROM [OrderDetails] join Products on OrderDetails.ProductID = Products.ProductID Limit 196